Ahmad-Ghorbani/Ahmad-Ghorbani/README.md

 # Hi there 👋

-- 🔭 I’m currently working to build a crypto gateway platform as a front-end developer.
+- 🔭 I’m currently working at Zalando.
-- 🌱 I’m currently learning more about back-end development.
-- 👯 I’m looking to join a professional team.

 ## Connect with me